A bright red lipstick

 I learned pretty quickly that the wind tunnels in the entrances and exits of Metro stations will blow a loose dress or skirt up over your head, so unless you are looking for your own Marilyn Monroe photo-op, a form fitting dress is essential.

 You will never ever see anyone wearing shorts in Paris (shorts are strictly for beach vacations).
-But a leather miniskirt with a t-shirt?
+But a leather, linen, or cotton stripe skirt with a t-shirt?
 No problem.

 Women’s button-fly Levi’s are de rigueur, often paired with a sexy, sheer blouse.
 Parisiennes wear them cut-off at the ankles, with a pointed toe bootie or flat.